aksswami/xenShop/README.md

    1. XenColor: Color pallet for app
    2. Constant.XenString: String constant for app

+## Design

+Design (UI/UX) inspiration is coming from free template available on Figma.

 ## Running the application

 To run the application locally, please used Xcode 13.4+ and make sure all command line tools are installed.